 Start By Identifying Your Interests

 Before you start looking for internships for high school students, identify your interests.
 For example, if you have a creative mind, you may want to work at a marketing firm or product design firm.
-If you do not have a strong grasp of your future career focus,start your process by identifying specific interests.
+If you do not have a strong grasp of your future career focus, start your process by identifying skills that could be beneficial in the workforce.
+As a teen your interests may change so jobs that have a broad range of skills may be a great first opportunity.
 Make a shortlist of topics that you find exciting and determine the amount of time you will be able to dedicate to an internship.
 This will help narrow your search to find a suitable program.

 Be Clear About Personal Expectations